Malice-1993

 Vern’s weight bothers him, and Chris aspires to be so much more than people anticipate he will ever become.

-Not to be weighed down by too many dramatic elements, Stand By Me incorporates much-needed humor into its story.
+To avoid being weighed down by too many dramatic elements, Stand By Me incorporates much-needed humor into its story.
 My favorite sequence is the delightful story in which Godie regales the other boys one night as they camp outdoors.

-The film belongs to the young actors each of whom is cast extremely well.
+The film belongs to the young actors, each of whom is cast extremely well.
 Of course, Corey Feldman and River Phoenix went on to major success in the 1980s.

-In Phoenix’s case, he seemed most on course for leading man status with his dashing youthful looks and clean-cut appearance.
-Watching in later years it is bittersweet to watch both actors and recollect the promise of each.
+In Phoenix’s case, he seemed most on course for leading man status with his dashing, youthful looks and clean-cut appearance.
+Watching in later years, it is bittersweet to watch both actors and recollect the promise of each.

-Mixing both drama and comedy but at its core, a true adventure story best watched on a summer evening, Stand By Me (1985) is memorable and poignant.
-The setting of late summer, outdoorsy camping, and green scenery is resilient and stands the test of time.
+Mixing drama and comedy, and at its core a true adventure story best watched on a summer evening, Stand By Me (1985) is memorable and poignant.

 Oscar Nominations: Best Screenplay Based on Material from Another Medium